gcallah/work/chaps/intro.md

 How did this almost schizophrenic view of work come about?
 And how did various thinkers defend their positive or negative evaluations of work?

-These questions are vital to contemporary liberalism, and to its critics, as a vital issue dividing liberals from their critics -- Marxist, distributist, post-liberal, etc. -- is the role of work in human life.

 ## The New Testament